The Magical World of Mycelium Mushrooms

 Scientifically known as mycelia, mycelium mushrooms refer to the vegetative part of a fungus, comprising a mass of branching hyphal threads.
 Every mushroom you see above ground is associated with an often extensive mycelial network underneath, truly a reflection of the proverbial tip of the iceberg analogy.

-See also The Amazing World of Mycelium and Mushrooms
+See also The Enigma of Lion's Mane Mycelium

 Different types of Mycelium Mushrooms